SignPath/website/docs/documentation/directory-synchronization.md

 <div class="panel tip" markdown="1">
 <div class="panel-header">Mapping expression</div>

-To find out what `<your-sso-identifier>:` is, open an exising user on SignPath.
-In the _Identity_ field, everything before the first `:` is your sso identifier.
+To find out the value for `<your-sso-identifier>:`, open an exising user on SignPath.
+In the _Identity_ field, everything before the first `:` is your SSO identifier.

 ![SignPath - look up SSO identifier](/assets/img/resources/documentation_scim-05e-sso-identifier-on-signpath.png)

 In order for SignPath to be able to map your Microsoft Entra ID users correctly, the second part of the _SignPath Identity_ (after the `:`) should map to the respective field of the Microsoft Entra ID user.
-If you're mapping your Microsoft Entra ID users directly, you can use `[objectId]`.
-If you're forwarding your `sid` from your Active Directory, use `[onPremisesSecurityIdentifier]`.
+If you are mapping your Microsoft Entra ID users directly, you can use `[objectId]`.
+If you are forwarding your `sid` from your Active Directory, use `[onPremisesSecurityIdentifier]`.

-See the [Microsoft reference for writing expressions for attribute mappings] for details on how the expression systems works in Azure.
+_For details on how the expression system works in Azure, see the [Microsoft reference for writing expressions for attribute mappings]._

 </div>